actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

     },
     ```

-2. Having the coverage thresholds set, our workflow will now fail after the next commit on the `npm test` step.
-However, as we still want to report the coverage, we need to run the `vitest-coverage-report-action` even if the previous step fails.
-We can this by adding a `if: always()` statement to the step:
+2. With the coverage thresholds set, our workflow will now fail after the next commit on the `npm test` step.
+However, since we still want to report the coverage, we need to run the `vitest-coverage-report-action` even if the previous step fails.
+We can do this by adding an `if: always()` statement to the step:

       ```yml
       - name: 'Report Coverage'
         uses:  davelosert/vitest-coverage-report-action@v2
         if: always()
       ```

-3. Commit the changes and wait for the workflow to run through
+3. Commit the changes and wait for the workflow to run.

-The `coverage`-step should be failing now.
-However, this does not yet prevent you from being able to merge this PR.
-The button to merge is still clickable:
+The `coverage` step should now fail.
+However, this does not yet prevent you from merging this PR.
+The merge button is still clickable:

 ![GitHub checks with a failed action-workflow, but the merge button is still active](./images/merge-possible-with-failed-checks.png)

-For this to work, we have to make our target branch `main` a protected branch and enforce the `build` Action to be succesful before a merge can be done:
+To make this work, we need to set our target branch `main` as a protected branch and enforce that the `build` workflow be successful before a merge can be executed:

-1. Within your repository, go to `Settings` and then to `Branches`.
+1. Within your repository, go to **Settings** and then to **Branches**.

-2. Under `Branch protection rules`, click on `Add Rule`.
+2. Under **Branch protection rules**, click on **Add branch protection rule**.

-3. For the `Branch name pattern`, type `main`.
+3. For the **Branch name pattern**, type `main`.

-4. Check the `Require status checks to pass before mergin`.
+4. Check the **Require status checks to pass before merging** box.

-5. In the appearing search-box, search for `Build and Test` (or whatever name you gave the Job in Step 3.2) and select that job. *(Note that you might also see the Jobs of the previous Matrix Build with a specific Node-Version.
-You can ignore those.)*
+5. In the search box that will appear, look for `Build and Test` (or whatever name you chose for the job in step 3.3) and select that job. *(Note that you might also see the jobs of the previous matrix builds with specific Node versions.
+You can ignore these.)*
     ![Settings page with set up branch protection rule for main branch](./images/setting-up-branch-protection-rules.png)

 6. Scroll down and click `Create`.

-If you go back to the PR now, you will see that the merge button is inactive and can not be clicked anymore.
+If you now return to the PR, you will see that the merge button is inactive and can't be clicked anymore.

 ![GitHub checks with a failed action-workflow and merge button is inactive](./images/merge-prevented-with-failed-checks.png)

-As an administrator, you still can force-merge.
-'Normal' users in your repo don't have this option.
+As an administrator, you still have the option to force a merge.
+Regular users in your repo won't have this privilege.

 > **Note**
-> This will now not only prevent people from merging a branch to `main` if the coverage-thresholds are not met, but also if the whole workflow fails for other reasons, e.g. if the build is not working anymore or if the tests are failing in general - which usually is a desired outcome.
+> This will now prevent people from merging a branch to `main` not only if the coverage thresholds are not met, but also if the entire workflow fails for other reasons.
+For example, if the build isn't working anymore or if the tests are generally failing - which usually is a desired outcome.

-So from here on you have two options:
+From here, you have two options:

-1. Write some more tests (if you are into React 😉)
+1. Write more tests (if you're into React 😉)
-2. Remove the (admitetly insane) thresholds or lower them to make the workflow pass
+2. Remove the (admittedly stringent) thresholds or lower them to make the workflow pass

 ## Conclusion

-In this lab you have learned how to:
+In this lab, you have learned how to:

 - 👍 Add a new workflow for CI.
-- 👍 Search a new GitHub Action, for Code Coverage.
+- 👍 Search for an action in the GitHub Marketplace.
-- 👍 Understand and make use of `permissions`
+- 👍 Use the `permissions` directive.
-- 👍 Add a new GitHub Action to your workflow.
+- 👍 Add a new action to your workflow.
-- 👍 (optionally) Prevent merges on failing tests or coverage thresholds by using Branch Protection rules.
+- 👍 (optionally) Prevent merges on failing tests or coverage thresholds using Branch Protection rules.

 ---